To eliminate business overwhelm, think back to when you first started your business. What led you to start this work?

 While freedom is a draw for most entrepreneurs.
 If we aren’t intentional with time, it’s easy to find ourselves working harder than we would in any job.

 If you’re feeling overwhelmed in your business.
 Or If you’re done with having a never-ending to-do list, it’s time to look for ways to take some of your daily tasks off of your plate.

 Not sure where to begin?

 Truthfully, I could write a series of blog posts filled with tips and tools to help you simplify and streamline your business, but that might just add to your overwhelm.

 So for today, let’s start small and keep it simple.
 If you follow any of these suggestions, you’re likely to be surprised by how great of an impact a tiny change can have on your work day.

-When you’re feeling overwhelmed, I know that it can feel like you don’t have time to spare.
+I know that it can feel like you don’t have time to spare, when feeling overwhelmed.
 I also know that giving yourself a little time to take a step back can be the key to seeing what needs to change.

 Take a little time to think about everything you’re doing in your business on a daily basis.
-If it helps, you can make a list and write it down, with business overwhelm, it helps.
+You can make a list and write it down, with business overwhelm, it helps.